 - Teaching videos are a great way to stay in touch with your students and ensure they are receiving comprehensive instruction from afar.
 You can record a lesson with your phone or laptop, then upload it to the web.
 You can use Youtube to host a private link so that only the people with the link can access your lesson.

 - You can also use teaching videos and recorded lessons created by other teachers.

 - If you need ideas, inspiration, or want to supplement your distance learning curriculum, check out my brand new Core Reading Journey units featuring week-long skill-focused units and daily instructional videos.

 - Choice boards are perfect for preparing for home learning.
 These can include challenges for completing real-life academic tasks such as independent reading or math skills.
 Encourage parents and children to simply read and write together!
 I offer free printable choice boards available for download.
 This is simple and free to do if you are in a crunch.
 If school is unexpectedly canceled, you can email these to parents too.
 Choice boards are designed to be less structured, more interactive, and fun for families to complete together.

 - When preparing for home learning, you may immediately think virtual.
 But if your school is like mine, many students do not have reliable access to technology.
 If this is the case, you can go “old school” and print a packet of work for students.
 I recommend you assign a packet of work that is mostly a review of skills that students have already learned.
 Be sure all worksheets and activities are straight forward, do not require materials, and simple for parents to understand if they choose to help.
 You can check out my printable reading packets that have three weeks’ worth of material, plus a parent letter and schedule.
-2nd and 3rd Grade Packet 4th and 5th Grade Packet Your families will thank you!
+There is a 2nd and 3rd Grade Packet and a 4th and 5th Grade Packet.
+I also have a 2nd Grade Math Packet.
+Your families will thank you!

 - The following websites provide free materials for parents: